Hatomugi Cha: Japanese Job’s Tear Tea, Not Mugicha

 Hatomugi Seeds

-Hatomugi-cha or Job’s tear tea isn’t that common compared to Mugicha and can’t be seen so often in Japan, even though Japanese tea blends often use Job’s tears with other grains.
+In Japan, Hatomugi-cha or Job’s tear tea isn’t that common compared to Mugicha, not seen so much, even though Japanese tea blends often use Job’s tears with other grains.

-In many cases, the roasted Job’s tears seeds for Hatomugi-cha are sold in tea bags and the making is basically the same as Mugicha.
+In many cases, the roasted Job’s tears seeds for Hatomugi-cha are available in tea bags, and the preparation is usually the same as Mugicha.

 Taste